Five ITAD Mistakes Not to Make

 Find anyone involved with corporate ITAD and ask them to define success.
 Chances are you will hear a response such as; ‘it depends’ or ‘we make sure there are no issues.’ or ‘what do you mean?’

-As with most endeavors, problems arise when there is no clear definition of success, or when members of a team have different definitions of success.
+As with most endeavors, problems arise when there is no clear definition of success or when team members have different definitions of success.

 Success should not be subjective.
-Rather, success should be defined upfront, in advance using SMART criteria (i.e. specific, measurable, assignable, realistic, time-related).
+Rather, it should be defined upfront using SMART criteria (i.e., specific, measurable, assignable, realistic, and time-related).

-Naturally, definitions success for ITAD may differ slightly for your because every organization has unique priorities.
-While each organization is unique, two goals that are universal for every ITAD program: chain-of-custody and data destruction.
+Naturally, definitions of success for ITAD may differ slightly for your organization because every organization has unique priorities.
+While each organization is unique, two goals are universal for every ITAD program: chain-of-custody and data destruction.

 It is beyond the scope of this paper to outline the exact best definition of ITAD success.
 It should be noted that it is problematic when individuals or business units interpret vague policies or determine the best course of action without adequate oversight.